Difference between central air and

 HVAC

-The answer to 'difference between central air and' is that central air conditioning is a whole-home cooling system, while window or portable air conditioners are designed to cool individual rooms.
-Central air provides more consistent, efficient cooling by circulating cool air through a network of ducts, while window units are better suited for smaller spaces or homes without ductwork.
+The answer to 'difference between central air and' is that central air conditioning is a whole-home cooling system, while window units or portable air conditioners cool individual rooms.
+Central air provides consistent, whole-home cooling by circulating air through ductwork, while room units are best for smaller spaces or homes without existing ductwork.

 Step-by-Step Guide